London Gateway: Technology and equipment

 DP World London Gateway Port is a semi-automated facility.
 It uses robotic, automated stacking cranes to assist with managing containers as they are moved from ship-to-shore cranes and onto and off trucks and trains.

-Sixteen quay cranes (also known as ship-to-shore cranes), among the largest in the world and built by ZPMC, are installed along 2000m of developed quayside that has a water depth of 17m alongside.
-This enables the port to efficiently handle the world's largest container ships, which are now up to 400m long, 60m wide and able to carry up to 24,000 TEUs (or 20-foot equivalent units).
+Sixteen quay cranes (also known as ship-to-shore cranes), among the largest in the world and built by ZPMC, are installed along 2000 m of developed quayside that has a water depth of 17 m alongside.
+This enables the port to efficiently handle the world's largest container ships, which are now up to 400 m long, 60 m wide, and able to carry up to 24,000 TEUs (20-foot equivalent units).
 In the last three years, DP World London Gateway has handled dozens of these "Ultra-Large" container ships.

 The port's quay cranes – which are manual but can be driven remotely from the port's control room – have multi-lift capability, meaning they are able to lift up to four TEUs in one go (or two 40-foot containers).
-The cranes are able to lift cargo weighing up to 80 tonnes and sit on 49m-deep quay walls.
+The cranes are able to lift cargo weighing up to 80 tonnes and sit on 49-metre-deep quay walls.

 DP World London Gateway Port currently comprises three deep-water berths, with the ability to expand to six.

-The facility uses 78 automated stacking cranes, 39 dedicated to land-side operations and 39 dedicated to ship-side operations.
+The facility uses 78 automated stacking cranes, 39 dedicated to land-side operations and 39 to ship-side operations.
 These cranes were also built by ZPMC, with software provided by Kalmar and Cargotec.
 There are 234 bays available at any one time for hauliers collecting or dropping off containers.

-The port also uses straddle carriers (also known as shuttle carriers), which move containers between the automated container stacking area and the quay cranes.
-Terminal tractors and trans lifter trailers – which move cassettes, onto which containers are loaded – are used on the port's land side to move containers between the automated stacking area and the port's rail terminal and inspection facilities.
+The port also uses straddle carriers (also known as shuttle carriers), which move containers between the automated container-stacking area and the quay cranes.
+Terminal tractors and translifter trailers – which move cassettes, which containers are loaded onto – are used on the port's land side to move containers between the automated stacking area and the port's rail terminal and inspection facilities.

-An automated gate enables hauliers to access the site by booking a slot through the port's vehicle booking system.
-The vehicle booking system is provided by Community Network Services.
-This electronic data interchange system provides the flow of import and export information between shipping lines, ports, freight forwarders, customs and other inspection agencies, hauliers and rail operators.
+An automated gate enables hauliers to access the site by booking a slot through the port's vehicle-booking system.
+The vehicle-booking system is provided by Community Network Services.
+This electronic data interchange system provides the flow of import and export information between shipping lines, ports, freight forwarders, customs and other inspection agencies, hauliers, and rail operators.